skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 5. __Additional__: Use your NICE implementation from the previous question (or modify an implementation from online) to allow you to experiment with varying numbers of coupling layers while trying to model some somewhat complicated distributions.
 If you are doing it from scratch yourself, begin by modelling 2-D distributions, like that in the example at the bottom of [https://blog.evjang.com/2018/01/nf1.html](https://blog.evjang.com/2018/01/nf1.html), or that from [https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html), before considering tackling higher-dimensional cases such as MNIST.

-6. Consider Table 1 and Figure 3 (TODO - get and include picture here?) of [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770).
+6. Consider Table 1 and Figure 3 of [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770).
 In this setting, we have the (unnormalized) target density, but we do not have samples from the density.
 Thus we can not fit a normalizing flow by optimizing the data log-likelihood w.r.t. the flow parameters.
 Yet Figures 3(b) and 3(c) present results for fitted flows.